roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Overview.md

     O&M engineers modify the Domain Name System \(DNS\) configuration to switch traffic to the ACK cluster.

     1. Use the DNS service: Modify the DNS configuration to switch the traffic.
-    2. Update the configurations or code of the client to switch the traffic.
+    2. Upgrade the configurations or code of the client to switch the traffic.
 6. Bring the self-managed Kubernetes cluster offline.

-    O&M engineers check whether the ACK cluster can be properly accessed.
+    O&M engineers check whether the ACK cluster can be accessed as expected.
 Then, O&M engineers bring the self-managed Kubernetes cluster offline.

     1. Check whether the ACK cluster can receive and send traffic as expected.
     2. Bring the self-managed Kubernetes cluster offline.